aarushirc14/CPSC-441-A2/README.md

 Then upload/download largefile.bin

 While the file transmission is happening kill the receiver.
-The sender will try retransmit 5 times and then a timeout will happen.
+The sender will try to retransmit 5 times and then a timeout will happen.

 **To Test Retransmission-**